-In Figure 3, the details of the experimental apparatus are shown.
+In figure 3, the details of the experimental apparatus are shown.
 Above and below the Interaction Region (IR), two pairs of plastic scintillators read by photo-multipliers act as Kaon Trigger, by means of time-of-flight.
 The purpose of the Kaon Trigger is to select kaons which are emitted almost back-to-back from the decay of the $\phi$ meson in the IR and directed towards the target.
 A cylindrical vacuum chamber is placed above the Interaction Point (IP) of the IR and contains the target cell.
-The kaons continue inside the vacuum chamber, where they interact with the atoms of the gas of the target to form kaonic atoms and emit X-rays.
-Twelve pairs of plastic scintillators read by photo-multiplier tubes, the Veto-1 system [19], are placed around the cryogenic target, outside the vacuum chamber.
-Inside the vacuum chamber, radially around the target, smaller scintillators read by silicon photo-multipliers (SiPMs) are used as an additional veto system (Veto-2) [20].
+The kaons continue inside the vacuum chamber, where they interact with the atoms of the gas of the target to form kaonic atoms and emit x-rays.
+Twelve pairs of plastic scintillators read by photo-multiplier tubes, the Veto-1 system [36], are placed around the cryogenic target, outside the vacuum chamber.
+Inside the vacuum chamber, radially around the target, smaller scintillators read by silicon photo-multipliers (SiPMs) are used as an additional veto system (Veto-2) [37].
 The Veto-1 and Veto-2 systems are used to suppress the synchronous and asynchronous background from the accelerator, and limit the fake signals due to minimum ionizing particles (MIPs).
 Downstream and upstream the beam-pipe, lead shielding is placed around the vacuum chamber to minimize the background from the accelerator.
 The cryogenic target is constructed with Kapton walls, with an aluminium structure.
-Around the target, the Silicon Drift Detectors (SDDs) are used to detect the X-rays produced in the decays of the kaonic atoms.
+Around the target, the Silicon Drift Detectors (SDDs) are used to detect the x-rays produced in the decays of the kaonic atoms.
+The SDDs are developed from the Silicon Drift Chamber technology introduced by Gatti and Rehak [38, 39], are used for precision x-ray spectroscopy thanks to their high energy resolution, rate capability and timing information.
 The SDDs and their front-end electronics are described in more details in 3.1.
-The setup is equipped with two X-ray tubes which are used to determine the energy calibration.
+The setup is equipped with two x-ray tubes which are used to determine the energy calibration.
 The high vacuum pump and the cryogenic system connectors are placed on top of the vacuum chamber.
 Between the target and the IR, an additional material budget is placed, the degrader, to optimize the stopping range of the kaons within the gaseous target.
 To provide luminosity feedback to DA $\Phi$ NE, another pair of plastic scintillators read by photo-multiplier tubes is placed on the longitudinal plane, in front of the IR.
-The SIDDHARTA-2 Luminometer [21] uses the kaon rates to measure the luminosity.
+The SIDDHARTA-2 Luminometer [40] uses the kaon rates to measure the luminosity.
 This monitor is complementary to the DA $\Phi$ NE luminosity monitor, which, instead, uses Bhabha scattering $e^+e^- \rightarrow e^+e^-$ .
-The geometry of the entire apparatus was optimized with a GEANT4 [22] simulation, such as to assure the highest signal yield.
+The geometry of the entire apparatus was optimized with a GEANT4 [41] simulation, such as to assure the highest signal yield.
 This implies in particular a study of the degrader thickness.
 Taking into account the much lower yield of kaonic deuterium with respect to kaonic hydrogen (about 1/10), 800 pb-1 of integrated luminosity are needed to achieve a precision comparable to the SIDDHARTA measurement of kaonic hydrogen.
-The simulation of kaonic deuterium signal is shown in Figure 4.
-The $K{\alpha}$ , $K{\beta}$ and the higher order transitions ( $K{high}$ ) are indicated on the plot, together with the position of the purely electromagnetic energy transition.
+The simulation of kaonic deuterium signal is shown in figure 4.
+The K $\alpha$ , K $\beta$ and the higher order transitions (Khigh) are indicated on the plot, together with the position of the purely electromagnetic energy transition.